Mori-sam/dh110-a7-highfidelity/README.md

 <img src="./3.png">

-I've made a new frame so that the user will have no problem of
+I've made a new frame so that the user will have no problem of dragging the geofence by going from the shortcut way of performing the second task.